CenterForCollectiveLearning/comchoice/README.md

 ## What it is?

-Pairchoice is an open-source toolkit to analyze rating-based and pairwise comparison datasets for Python.
-Pairchoice is designed for users that need aggregating individual preferences.

-We provided support to the most common aggregation methods used in **social choice theory**, **computational social choice**, and **operations research**.
+ComChoice is an open-source library to aggregate preferences in Python.
+This library tries to convert the state-of-the-art from Social Choice Theory, Decision-Making process and Pairwise Comparison Optimization into easy and intuitive methods to be used by programmers and researchers with basic knowledge of Python.

+Moreover, ComChoice provides a module to run an API to aggregate preferences.
+This API can be used for digital democracy platforms.

 ## What we provide?

-- Rules to aggregate individual preferences (e.g., Borda count, Condorcet winner).
+- Coverage of state-of-the-art for voting rules for complete preferences, participatory budgeting.
-- Methods to test some axiomatic properties in social choice theory.
+- Methods to test some axiomatic properties in Social Choice Theory.
-- A novel method to calculate disagreements in pairwise comparison data (Divisiveness).
-- Empiric and synthetic data of elections and pairwise comparison.
+- A framework for digital democracy platforms, to provide an easy-to-use API.

 ## Getting Started